ARTISTS

 Click here to learn more.

 Thomas Spencer Ladd is a university professor, designer, and photographer.
 He has received MFAs from Cranbrook Academy of Art and Rhode Island School of Design.
-Prof. Ladd's research interests include typography, information design, photography, art history, communication theory, and environmental advocacy.
+Prof. Ladd’s research interests include typography, information design, photography, art history, communication theory, and environmental advocacy.
 His photographs have been exhibited internationally, and he has presented talks and workshops at national conferences.
-A professor at the University of Massachusetts, Thomas has also taught at Endicott College, Northeastern University, and Rhode Island School of Design.
+A professor at the University of Massachusetts Dartmouth, Thomas has also taught at Endicott College, Northeastern University, and Rhode Island School of Design.
 Currently, Spencer is developing a design and arts practice around the history, ecology, harvest, and use of tonewood.

 Click here to learn more.